Aryan-Jain-1710/CS355-Project/README.md

 ---
 ### 4. Limited Knowledge: Learn only about similarity results in the context of files Alice/Bob themselves possess
 - **Objective:** Restrict the information revealed through similarity results specific to the files possessed by Alice and Bob.
-- **Achieved By:** The `sim_check` function is used to display results tailored to the names of files owned by each participant that they have in common with the other, preventing the disclosure of any information about the other participant's files.
+- **Achieved By:** The `sim_check` function is used to display results tailored to the names of files owned by each participant that they have in common with the other, preventing the disclosure of any information about the other participant's files (including not even revealing their file name).

 ---
-**Note:** These security measures collectively provide a robust framework for secure file exchange and communication between Alice and Bob.
+These security measures collectively provide a robust framework for secure file exchange and communication between Alice and Bob.

 <br/>